Engineering Technology Exploration

 Spring Semester

-Choose two courses from the following majors:
+Choose any three courses from the following majors:

 Electrical Engineering Technology